 Select Page

-As is often the case when determining the meaning of a word in the NT, we must turn to the OT.
-In this case, the Hebrew word for “meek” is found on more than one occasion (Num.
+As is often the case when determining a word’s meaning in the NT, we must turn to the OT.
+In this case, the Hebrew word for meek is found on more than one occasion (Num.
 12:3; Ps.
 37:11).
 After an exhaustive study of the Hebrew word, two OT scholars –F. Hauck and S. Schulz—noted that a meek person is “one who feels that he is a servant in relationship to God and who subjects himself to Him quietly and without resistance.”[2]
 In a word, the meek are broken (Ps.
 51:17).

 Lloyd-Jones’s comments reveal why meekness cannot mean weakness.
-The meek person is one who displays self-control and whose power issues forth in constructive as opposed to destructive ways.[5]
+The meek person is one who displays self-control and whose power issues forth in constructive as opposed to destructive behavior.[5]

 We Inherit the Earth

-If the word “meek” causes confusion, the phrase “inherit the earth” spawns even more discussion.
+If the word meek causes confusion, the phrase “inherit the earth” spawns even more discussion.
 In particular, what “earth” will believers inherit?
 Is this a reference to a future millennial reign in Israel, or is this a reference to the new heavens and new earth?
-Here’s what I think we can say: Jesus’ promise that the meek will “inherit the earth” calls to mind the land promise in Genesis 12, as well as Isaiah 61:7, where the language matches exactly.
+Here’s what I think we can say: Jesus’ promise that the meek will “inherit the earth” calls to mind the land promise in Genesis 12, as well as Isaiah 61:7, where readers find similar language.

 As I read the unfolding biblical drama, it seems to me that the land inheritance given to Israel is universalized to encompass the entire earth, thus pointing to the new creation (Isa.
 66:22; Rev. 21:1).
 Consequently, Paul speaks of believers inheriting the world (Rom.
 4:13), signaling that believers will live forever in the new heaven and earth—a recreated world.